 Mathematical Sciences brochure - download a pdf version

-Why study Mathematics and Finance at City?
+Why study Mathematical Science with Computer Science at City?

-- The option to undertake a one year placement scheme with paid salary typically between £15,000 and £22,000 pro rata per year
+- The option to undertake a one year work placement scheme with paid salary typically between £15,000 and £22,000 pro rata per year

 - Our graduates are highly sought after in many different careers and many of our graduates secure careers in the financial sector.
 Some of our recent graduates have gone on to untake graduate roles for are Deloitte, Ernst and Young, Lloyds TSB, KPMG, Natwest, John Lewis British Museum, UK Border Agency, Orange and Sainsbury's.
 In addition a number of our students choose to further study at the graduate level.
 The courses taken include: PGCE, MSc in Operational Research and PhD (research degree in Mathematics)

 - As is the case for our Mathematics degrees, this degree can be taken to either the BSc or MMath level.
 The MMath Mathematical Science with Computer Science is a four year version of the corresponding three year degree.
 The fourth year contains a compulsory special topic, a second project and further optional modules from the third year course

 - All modules in our courses are taught by specialists in the corresponding field.